Botticena/GTAW-Fur/README.md

 ### Submitting Furniture

 Go to your Dashboard, click "Submissions" in the sidebar, then "Submit New Furniture".
-Fill in the details (name, category, price if you know it, image URL from the GTA World mapping system, and tags if you want), then submit.
+Fill in the details (name, category, price if you know it, image URL and tags), then submit.
 Submissions are reviewed and added to the catalog if everything looks good!

 ### Suggesting Edits

 Find the furniture item, click the image to open the lightbox, then click "Suggest Edit".
-Make your changes and submit — it'll be reviewed and updated if the changes are correct.
+Make your changes and submit, it'll be reviewed and updated if the changes are correct.

 ### Exporting Commands